| | |

 How to Make Italian Canned Pickled Hot Peppers

-• You will need sweet banana peppers, 1/3 that amount of hot Hungarian peppers, two sweet red bell peppers, white vinegar, garlic, salt, Good Seasons Italian dry salad dressing, canola oil, and extra-virgin olive oil, and
+1. You will need a variety of peppers: sweet banana peppers, 1/3 of the total amount of hot Hungarian peppers, two sweet bell peppers red or green peppers, white vinegar, garlic cloves, table salt, or sea salt, Good Seasons Italian dry salad dressing, canola oil, and extra-virgin olive oil,

-• You will also need, pint jars, lids, and rims (bands).
+2. You will also need, pint jars, jar lids, and jar rims (bands).

-• Make sure that the jars, lids, and rims are standardized in the dishwasher and keep them as clean a possible during this process.
+3. Make sure that the jars, jar lids, and jar rims are standardized in the dishwasher, and keep them as clean as possible during this process.

-• Add enough white vinegar until all the peppers are covered with vinegar.
+9. Add enough white vinegar until all the peppers are covered with the white vinegar.

-• The next day, have sterilized canning jars, lids, and rims ready.
+12. The next day, have sterilized canning pint jars, lids, and rims ready.

-• Mixed 2 cups of canola oil and 2 cups of virgin olive oil together in a container with a spout (this is the one I use).
+15. Mixed 2 cups of canola oil and 2 cups of virgin olive oil together in a 4-cup measuring cup.

 • Add 1/2 teaspoon of Good Seasons dry Italian salad dressing.